 While the properties of waves breaking due to focusing coalescing packets have been previously described in great detail (e.g. Rapp & Melville 1990), physical characteristics of breaking resulted from the nonlinear wave evolution have rarely been measured.
-This is despite the fact that a great number of geometric, kinematic and dynamic criteria have been proposed for such breaking over the years (e.g. Longuet-Higgins 1969; Holthuijsen & Herbers 1986; Caulliez 2002).
+As the location of the breaker can be controlled by varying the IMS at the wavemaker, the waves were made to break immediately after a wave probe and thus the properties of incipient breakers could be directly estimated.